chripell/fit-focus-helper/README.md

 * `pip install pycairo`, Cairo, for drawing annotations on images.

-* `pip install pygobject`, PyGObjects bindings for Gtk3, GLib and Gdk.
+* `pip install PyGObject`, PyGObjects bindings for Gtk3, GLib and Gdk.

 * `pip install photutils`, photutils, for the source detection routines.

+* `pip install scipy`, SciPy, dependency for photutils.